ember-learn/guides-source/guides/v3.5.0/models/index.md

 JSON API is a formal specification for building conventional, robust, and performant APIs that allow clients and servers to communicate model data.

+JSON API standardizes how JavaScript applications talk to servers, so you decrease the coupling between your frontend and backend, and have more freedom to change pieces of your stack.

 [json-api]: http://jsonapi.org

 If you need to integrate your Ember.js app with a server that does not